AlinNast/AIModel/README.md

 ### 7 MLP

-On this experiment I combined the encoding from the previous model, turning the list of names into integers but instead of feeding them into a single layer to obtain the predictions I created a MLP first encoding layer, the next hidden layer, a final layer and loss function calculated by a cross entropy.
+On this experiment I combined the encoding from the previous model, turning the list of names into integers but instead of feeding them into a single layer to obtain the predictions I created a MLP, first encoding layer, the next hidden layer, a final layer and loss function calculated by a cross entropy.

 # Steps of implementations:
 1. First i built the vocabulary, just as the previous project